yuki6942/dotfiles/README.md

 My personal configuration files for Linux/Windows
 ### Installing

-A step by step series of examples that tell you how to get the configs on your system.
+A step by step series that tell you how to get my configuration on your system.

 # Nvim
    Copy the files from the "nvim" folder from this repository into your newly created folder.